Probing the limits of optical cycling in a predissociative diatomic molecule: Other possible loss channels and their contributions

-\item Photon scattering along the beam propagation direction can cause acceleration or deceleration and affect signal strength.
-In the interaction region, we scatter less than 100 photons per molecule.
-The laser beams are reflected in a zig-zag fashion, meaning the interaction is not exactly 90 degree, and there will be a nonzero projection toward beam traveling direction.
-The actual interaction angle is estimated to be $\arctan(1/15) \approx 4$ deg.
-It means there will be less than 10 photon worth of momentum is added to the molecular beam, and that would only bring 15~cm/s velocity change.
-The velocity of the beam is around 200~m/s, implying that the change of signal will be only around $8\times 10^{-4}$, which is too small compared to the measured signal fluctuation.
+\item Photon scattering along the {molecular} beam can cause acceleration or deceleration and affect signal strength.
+In the interaction region we scatter $<100$ photons per molecule.
+The laser beams are reflected in a zig-zag {pattern, i.e. the incidence} is not {perfectly perpendicular and there is a} projection {on the beam propagation} direction.
+The angle is estimated to be $\arctan(1/15) \approx 4^{\circ}$. {Hence} less than 10 photons worth of momentum is added to the molecular beam, and that would only {yield a} 15~cm$/$s velocity change.
+The {beam} velocity is $\sim200$~m$/$s, implying that the {effect on the} signal {is at the} $8\times 10^{-4}$ {level} which {negligible.}